PulkitRawat/Resume_qa/README.md

 ## Usage
 ### 1. Cloning the repo
-Clone the repo the change the directory to the app directory:
+Clone the repo and the change the directory to the app directory:
 ```bash
 git clone https://github.com/PulkitRawat/Resume_qa.git
 cd Resume_qa